The 7 Feminine Archetypes: Discover Who You Are

 Not exclusively – while the quiz and artworks are certainly rather geared toward women, every one of us carries masculine and feminine energy within.
 That’s why it’s “feminine”, not “female” archetypes – they can be part of you no matter which gender you identify with.
 People with predominantly feminine energy will be able to relate to these archetypes more, but all of them can be discovered and cultivated within you.

-Hello, fellow goddess.
-I’m Anna and everything you see on this page came from my hands.
-I believe in the divine essence each and every one of us carries – and that we shapeshift into many versions of ourselves throughout life.
+Hello, hello ❤️ I’m Anna, an artist & soul searcher.
+I believe in the divine essence every one of us carries – and that we shapeshift into many versions of ourselves throughout life.

 The 7 Feminine Archetype Artworks are my personal ode to womanhood and a celebration of the divine feminine in all its forms.
 I hope they inspire you to live your best life and to express your most authentic self.

-Researching and painting the Feminine Archetypes has been part of my personal exploration of feminity and it is my great honor to share these works with you.
+Researching and painting the 7 Feminine Archetypes has been part of my personal exploration of feminity and it is my great honor to share my artwork and writing with you.

 If you want to support my work, I would love for you to buy a print or workbook as a special gift for yourself or a dear friend.